bahadasx/newsname-match/README.md

 By [Mercurywoodrose](https://commons.wikimedia.org/wiki/User:Mercurywoodrose) , via Wikimedia Commons

-A tool for finding variations of person names in OCR'ed news articles

 About
 -----

+A tool for finding variations of person names in OCR'ed news articles.
 This project is part of the District Data Research Labs on Entity Resolution

 Data
 ----